-Cybercrime is the chief danger to all establishment in the world, and one of the main challenges people face.
-The threats from cybercrime are massive, reaching to cyber-attacks on data and systems, via Malware, Ransomware and various social engineering attacks.
+Cybercrime is the chief danger to all establishments in the world, and one of the main challenges people face.
+The threats from cybercrime are massive, reaching to cyber-attacks on data and systems, via Malware, Ransomware, and various social engineering attacks.
 Although companies around the world are taking a number of crucial actions to deal with this problem, cybercrime is still evolving due to the advancement in technology.

-According to 2019 Official Annual Cybercrime Report sponsored by Herjavec Group,1 cybercrime will cost the world $6 trillion annually by 2021, up from $3 trillion in 2015.
+According to the 2019 Official Annual Cybercrime Report sponsored by Herjavec Group,1 cybercrime will cost the world $6 trillion annually by 2021, up from $3 trillion in 2015.
 According to report, there will be 6 billion Internet users by 2022 (75 percent of the projected world population of 8 billion) — and more than 7.5 billion Internet users by 2030 (90 percent of the projected world population of 8.5 billion, 6 years of age and older).

 Like street crime, which historically grew in relation to population growth, we are witnessing a similar evolution of cybercrime.
 It’s not just about more sophisticated weaponry; it’s as much about the growing number of human and digital targets…Emerging threat actors, the prominence of interconnected devices and the most critical… – the VAST amount of data that needs to be secured – are all adding to this complex challenge.”
 2

-Based on historical cybercrime figures including recent year-over-year growth, a vivid growth in the hostile nation state-sponsored and organized crime hacking activities is predicted in the near future.
+Based on historical cybercrime figures, including recent year-over-year growth, a vivid growth in the hostile nation state-sponsored and organized crime hacking activities is predicted in the near future.

-According to Gartner, 310.4 million wearable devices would sold worldwide in 2017, an increase of 16.7 percent from 2016 (see Table 1).
+According to Gartner, 310.4 million wearable devices would sell worldwide in 2017, an increase of 16.7 percent from 2016 (see Table 1).
 Sales of wearable devices would generate revenue of $30.5 billion in 2017.
 Of that, $9.3 billion would be from smartwatches.
 “In 2017, 41.5 million smartwatches will be sold.
 They are on pace to account for the highest unit sales of all wearable device form factors from 2019 to 2021, aside from Bluetooth headsets.
 By 2021, sales of smartwatches are estimated to total nearly 81 million units, representing 16 percent of total wearable device sales.”3

 |Other fitness monitor||30.12||30.28||30.97||58.73|